Delta-v budget: General principles

-Another effect is the Oberth effect—this can be used to greatly decrease the delta-v needed, because using propellant at low potential energy/high speed multiplies the effect of a burn.
+Another effect is the Oberth effect—this can be used to greatly decrease the amount of fuel needed to achieve a given delta-v, because using propellant at low potential energy/high speed multiplies the effect of a burn.
 Thus for example the delta-v for a Hohmann transfer from Earth's orbital radius to Mars's orbital radius (to overcome the Sun's gravity) is many kilometres per second, but the incremental burn from low Earth orbit (LEO) over and above the burn to overcome Earth's gravity is far less if the burn is done close to Earth than if the burn to reach a Mars transfer orbit is performed at Earth's orbit, but far away from Earth.

 A less used effect is low energy transfers.
 These are highly nonlinear effects that work by orbital resonances and by choosing trajectories close to Lagrange points.
 They can be very slow, but use very little delta-v.

 Because delta-v depends on the position and motion of celestial bodies, particularly when using the slingshot effect and Oberth effect, the delta-v budget changes with launch time.
 These can be plotted on a porkchop plot.

 Course corrections usually also require some propellant budget.
 Propulsion systems never provide precisely the right propulsion in precisely the right direction at all times, and navigation also introduces some uncertainty.
 Some propellant needs to be reserved to correct variations from the optimum trajectory.